1000 GIS Applications & Uses

 846. Geodetic National Adjustment – Adjusting datum positions with the Geodetic National Adjustment.

-847. Radio-Wave Propagation – Estimating the propagation of radio-waves for network with complex reflections and diffraction and line-of-sight.
+847. Radio-Wave Propagation – Estimating the propagation of radio waves for a network with complex reflections and diffraction and line-of-sight.

 848. Locating Cell Towers – Locating cell tower placements in urban areas using 3D building structures.